-Students participating in the IUP Scholars Forum are eligible for several awards, which are presented at the awards ceremony following the Graduate Scholars Forum.
+Students participating in the IUP Scholars Forum are eligible for several awards, which are presented at the awards ceremony.
 Some awards require an additional application or proposal.

 Each college dean provides funding in support of a Dean’s Award.
 The Dean’s Award is given to the top ranked project (poster or presentation) in each college.